 Gunnlaugr Leifsson, Óláfs saga Tryggvasonar.
-Gunnlaugr, also a monk at Þingeyrar, wrote another Latin life of Óláfr Tryggvason which probably used and expanded Oddr's version.
+Gunnlaugr, also a monk at Pingeyrar, wrote another Latin life of Óláfr Tryggvason which probably used and expanded Oddr's version.
 It is now lost, but some passages survive translated into Icelandic in the form of interpolations in The Greatest saga of Óláfr Tryggvason (Óláfs saga Tryggvasonar en mesta).
 This early fourteenth-century work is based on a version of the saga of Óláfr Tryggvason in Heimskringla, expanded with material relevant to the king's life from a variety of texts.

 Morkinskinna.
 In its present state this history, covering approximately the years 1035-1177, is found in an Icelandic manscript from about 1275, of which about a third is apparently missing.
-This version is considered to be a reworking, including interpolations from $\acute{A}grip$ and additional skaldic stanzas, of an older text written c.1220, which may have lacked the many digressive anecdotes or partial partial partial sagas.
-Snorri made wide use of existing prose sources although they are rarely overtly acknowledged; his account of the battle of Svǫlŏr depends as heavily as Fagrskinna does on Oddr's Óláfs saga Tryggvasonar, but is more economically narrated, and more fully supported by Snorri's account of the events preceding it.
+This version is considered to be a reworking, including interpolations from Ágrip and additional skaldic stanzas, of an older text written c.1220, which may have lacked the many digressive anecdotes or þættir about Icelanders abroad; some argue, however, that these are integral to the work.
+The early Morkinskinna was an important source for the latter parts of Fagrskinna and Heimskringla.

 Heimskringla.
 Snorri Sturluson is generally accepted as the author.
-He is believed to have written it c.1230, reworking his own earlier $\acute{O}$ láfs saga helga as the centrepiece.
-It covers the same chronological range as Fagrskinna, with the addition of the largely legendary $Ynglinga\ saga$ , but on a more ambitious scale, with the biographies of individual kings presented as self-contained
+He is believed to have written it c.1230, reworking his own earlier Olafs saga helga as the centrepiece.
+It covers the same chronological range as Fagrskinna, with the addition of the largely legendary Ynglinga saga, but on a more ambitious scale, with the biographies of individual kings presented as self-contained sagas.
+Snorri made wide use of existing prose sources although they are rarely overtly acknowledged; his account of the battle of Svolðr depends as heavily as Fagrskinna does on Oddr's Óláfs saga Tryggvasonar, but is more economically narrated, and more fully supported by Snorri's account of the events preceding it.